CVEDB/dsieve/README.md

 ```

 # Report Bugs / Feedback
-We look forward to any feedback you want to share with us or if you're stuck with a problem you can contact us at [support@cvedb.com](mailto:support@cvedb.com).
+We look forward to any feedback you want to share with us or if you're stuck with a problem you can contact us at [support@khulnasoft](mailto:support@khulnasoft).
 You can also create an [Issue](https://github.com/cvedb/dsieve/issues/new) or pull request on the Github repository.

 # Where does this fit in your methodology?
 Dsieve is an integral part of many workflows in the CVEDB store.
-Sign up on [cvedb.com](https://cvedb.com) to get access to these workflows or build your own from scratch!
+Sign up on [cvedb.khulnasoft](https://cvedb.khulnasoft) to get access to these workflows or build your own from scratch!

 [<img src="./banner.png" />](https://cvedb.io/auth/register)